-This bit is a reserved bit and will always read as zero.
+This bit is reserved and will always read as zero.

 Bit 0 - TWIE: TWI Interrupt Enable

 When this bit is written to one, and the I-bit in SREG is set, the TWI interrupt request will be activated for as long as the TWINT Flag is high.